Free Pima County Public Records Search (Criminal, Marital, Court)

 Tucson, AZ 85701

-Office hours are Monday through Friday, from 8 a.m. to 4:30 p.m.
+Office Hours: Monday through Friday, from 8 a.m. to 4:30 p.m.

-Phone Requests — Call 520.724.3240 during office hours (see above).
+Phone Requests: Call 520.724.3240 during office hours (see above).
 Records ordered by phone can be paid for only with a Visa, MasterCard, or Discover credit card.

-Fax Requests — Fax the request to 520.724.2134.
+Fax Requests: Fax the request to 520.724.2134.
 Note that fax requests incur an additional $7 handling fee.

-Mail-in Requests — Send a letter outlining your request to request to:
+Mail-in Requests: Send a letter outlining your request to request to:

 Attn: Legal Records